reedwrogers/Dart-Vision/README.md

-Here's a revised version of your README with a **Glossary** section at the top, and links to both parts of the project.
-I’ve also improved clarity and structure slightly throughout the document, but kept your original tone and intent intact.

----

 # 🎯 Dart-Vision

 Welcome to **Dart-Vision** — a system for automatically capturing and scoring dart games using computer vision!
 This project was built for CS 445: *Computational Photography* at the University of Illinois Urbana-Champaign.